dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 error: Variable not dropped.
 Trait has no implementation in context:
 ```

-As `no implementation` error, you can implement `PrintTrait` for running sozo test successfully.

-And for not dropped error, you need to add `Drop` trait.
-Fix other errors as well by trying to add on derive or implement on your own per case by case.
+For the no implementation error, implement the PrintTrait to run sozo test successfully.
+For the not dropped error, add the Drop trait.
+Address other errors by adding derives or implementing them on a case-by-case basis.

 ## Before you move on

-Add more components so that we can use them from the next chapter while creating systems.
+Add more components so we can use them in the next chapter when creating systems.

 ### Requirements

-- `Color` enum have White and Black
+- `Color` enum enum with values White and Black
-- `Game` component :
+- `Game` component:

 ```
     game_id: felt252,